Bogala/langton-ant-dojo/STEP_4.md

 1. Run all tests and verify all are green
 1. Refactor

-Before each test, we launch a five minutes timer.
+Before each test, launch a five minutes timer.
 * If the code compiles and the tests are green, commit!
 * Otherwise, revert!

-All __your__ code must be covered by unit tests.
+All of __your__ code must be covered by unit tests.

-We'll avoid maximum `any` (implicit or not).
+We'll avoid `any` as much as possible (implicit or not).

 ## Exercice Solution
 [_Download Example_](https://github.com/Bogala/langton-ant-dojo/archive/step4.zip)